|

 but this remained unpublished until Eugene Warming in 1879 published

-early resident of Los Angeles and California's first State Forester.
+an early resident of Los Angeles and California's first state forester.

 Lyon was born at Eastchester, Westchester County, New York, November